AlynMing/ThePound/README.md

 **Required Must-have Stories**

+- [x] Create an API database to store user info and posts.
 - [x] User logs in to access the AAMU Event Board.
 - [ ] User can scroll through the listed events.
 - [ ] User has a liked events page.